-Alpha Kappa Alpha Sorority, Inc. - Beta Delta Omega Chapter Scholarship is designed to prepare professional educators for improving the quality of teaching and learning.
-The applicant must be female, sophomore classification, full-time student, and actively participating in one or more academic and/or service organizations.
+AlphaKappaAlphaSorority, Inc. - BetaDelta OmegaChapterScholarshipisdesignedtoprepare professional educatorsforimprovingthequalityof teachingandlearning.
+The applicant must be female, sophomore classification, full-timest udent, and actively participating in one or more academicand/or service organizations.

-Keith C. Miller Endowed Scholarship was established to provide financial support to students from McComb High School or North Pike/South Pike County High School Districts.
+Keith C. Miller Endowed Scholarshipwas established to provide financial support to students from McComb High School or North Pike/South Pike County High School Districts.
 If none are available, the aid is to be awarded to a member of Gamma Upsilon Chapter of Alpha Phi Alpha Fraternity.

 Providence Cooperative Farm Endowed Scholarship was established to provide financial support to students attending Tougaloo College from Holmes County.
-If none available, then students who are residents of Mississippi.
+If none are available, then support students who are residents of Mississippi.